asreview/asreview/docs/source/lab/project_create.rst

 relevant and one irrelevant labeled record.

 .. note::
-  If you use :ref:`data_labeled:Partially labeled data` in the Oracle mode, you can skip this step, because the labels available in the dataset are used for training the first iteration of the model.
+  If you use :ref:`lab/data_labeled:Partially labeled data` in the Oracle mode, you can skip this step, because the labels available in the dataset are used for training the first iteration of the model.

 To facilitate prior selection, it is possible to search within your dataset, or .
 This is especially useful for finding records that are relevant based on